 estore digital advertising

 ZMOT – whether you’ve heard this or not you’re probably thinking: not another term to add to the tedious marketing literature!
-Fondness of acronyms notwithstanding, ZMOT may represent the most important change to marketing in the past decade.
+Fondness of acronyms notwithstanding, ZMOT may represent the most important change to marketing strategy in the past decade.

 A quick Google search for mobile and web usage will show you that they’re on such a rise that it is predicted that by 2015 there will be more mobile phones than people on the planet.
 We know that web access is changing too; by 2014, more people will open a website for the first time on a mobile device than a desktop computer.
+A user-friendly website is essential to adapt to this shift.

 So what is ZMOT and why is it relevant?